felixmarvindev/school-biometric-system/docs/stories/01-school-setup/demo-script.md

 ## Expected Questions & Answers

 ### Q: How long does registration take?
-**A**: The entire process takes about 2-3 minutes.
+**A**: The entire two-step process takes about 2-3 minutes.
 Most of that is the admin filling out forms.
-The actual system processing is under 2 seconds.
+The actual system processing (creating both school and admin) is under 2 seconds and happens in a single atomic transaction.

 ### Q: Can a school have multiple admins?
 **A**: Currently, each school has one primary admin.
 Multi-admin support is planned for a future release.
 For now, the admin can share credentials if needed, though we'd recommend waiting for proper multi-user support.